rheaacharya11/old-website/_tabs/about.md

 * A Sustainable Growth Equity Intern at J.P.
 Morgan Asset Management, with a focus on applications of AI in Climate Tech
 * A Quantitative Trading Intern at Virtu Financial
+* A Teaching Fellow for Harvard's COMPSCI 51 (Programming II) and STAT 110 (Probability) courses
 * An Investment Management & Project Management Intern at Bedel Financial
 * An analyst and project lead supporting VC firms, like Sequoia and Long Journey Ventures, with Harvard Undergraduate Capital Partners
 * A consultant for Fortune 500 companies in retail and sustainability